 But, here are a few general tips to make sure you stay safe while discovering what Slovenia has to offer.

-Robberies, however, are a persistent problem, and most of it is opportunistic: burglaries, pick-pocketing and purse-snatching.
+Robberies do occur, but most of it is opportunistic burglaries, pick-pocketing and purse-snatching.

-Like anywhere else, it pays to have some wits about you when walking in crowded, tourist areas or taking public transport and carrying large backpacks or expensive cameras.
+Like anywhere else, it pays to have your wits about you when walking in crowded, tourist areas or taking public transport and carrying large backpacks or expensive cameras.
 Not that you need to be concerned with your belongings in Slovenia, it's just common sense to keep your belongings on you at all times.

-If you can't secure your car in a hotel or residential garage, park in a well-lit area with plenty of pedestrian traffic.
+If you can't secure your rental car in a hotel or secure parking garage, park in a well-lit area with plenty of pedestrian traffic.

-Use anti-theft devices whenever possible and don't leave valuables in plain sight.
+Use anti-theft devices whenever possible and don't leave valuables in sight.

-In general, most taxis are clean and safe, the drivers honest and reliable.
+In general, most taxis are clean and safe, and the local drivers honest and reliable.

-But there have been reports of cabs at the airport or main railway station in Ljubljana overcharging tourists.
-Always ask about the rate before getting in and insist the driver use the meter.
+However, there have been reports that taxi drivers operating at the airport or main railway stations in Ljubljana are overcharging tourists.
+Always ask about the rate before getting in, and insist the driver use the meter.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.